 Erskine is committed to protecting and respecting your privacy.
 We want to tell you how we use and protect your personal information.
 This includes informing you of your rights regarding your personal information that we hold.

 This Privacy Notice sets out how we may use, process and store your personal information.
 We may get that information from you or through contracts, fundraising or donation arrangements you have with Erskine.
-In other cases, we may get that information from you with your permission and consent, or we may receive your personal information from third parties who you have given consent to pass this information on to us or organisations like us.
+In other cases, we may get that information from you with your permission and consent, or we may receive your personal information from third parties.
+We may also obtain mailing and/or telephone lists of potential supporters for our appeals.
+Note that we rely on legitimate interest as the legal basis for our postal/telephone direct marketing.

 The Laws and Regulations